fhumbertodf/dicionario/Textos5.md

 So, before you are quick to judge someone, stop and think about what it is that they might have gone through.
 You won't always understand why people do what they do, but you can try to understand and put yourself in their position.*

-## 228 If I Could Go Back in My Life
+## 228 - If I Could Go Back in My Life.

 >*If I could go back in my life and do some things differently, this is what I would do:
 I would not waste so many hours in front of the television set.